Hackensack Stabbing Victim Critical

 A victim was critically injured in a stabbing Sunday night in Hackensack, responders said.

-The victim was rushed to Hackensack University Medical Center in traumatic arrest after being stabbed at or near the Eldorado Apartments in the 200 block of Anderson Street around 10 p.m., they said.
+The victim was rushed to Hackensack University Medical Center in traumatic arrest after being stabbed at the former Eldorado apartment building in the 200 block of Anderson Street around 10 p.m., they said.

 Initial reports were that a male and female involved in the incident both fled in a vehicle, possibly with two children.